 A Review of Costco Optical

-The Costco Optical review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
-She recently used a Costco Vision Center for an eye exam and four new pairs of glasses.
+The Costco Vision Center review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
+She recently used a Costco Optical Center for an eye exam and four new pairs of glasses.

 Recently, after tiring of squinting (even with my glasses on), I knew it was time to get an eye exam.
 I typically use local vision centers but remembered they were available at Costco also.